Message from the Director

 The Program's benefactors are Pacific Regents Robert and Jeanette Powell, and we cannot express our gratitude enough.
 The Powells have given us the ability to offer the Scholars opportunities in research, study-abroad, cultural experiences and community service.
 They have funded our program, but the support goes further than that.
 While Mr. and Mrs. Powell are no longer with us, their expectations for the Program - that it should help students identify and follow their passions, whatever these are - still inspires us each day.
 Thanks to the generosity of the Powells, the Scholars now have access to a beautifully remodeled Callison Hall, which is a study and creative space dedicated to our program.
 Callison also houses the offices of the program director (me) and the university's fellowship advisor, Dr. Susan Weiner.
 This increases our ability to help students develop given their particular interests as undergraduates and goals beyond graduation.

 Where do Powell Scholars go upon graduating?
 Upon earning their undergraduate degree, Powell Scholars typically pursue graduate school, professional school or fellowships (e.g. the Fulbright), and often earn entrance into the top programs in their chosen fields.
 Powell Scholars have gone on to masters and doctoral programs in civil engineering, mathematics, international relations, biology, higher education, and sport sciences at schools such as Cal Tech, USC, Georgetown, William and Mary, and University of Colorado at Boulder.
-Others have pursued law school, medical school, dentistry or pharmacy at schools including UC Davis, USC, Loyola Marymount, and University of the Pacific.
+Others have pursued law school, medical school, dentistry or pharmacy at schools including UC Davis, USC, Loyola Marymount, University of Michigan, and University of the Pacific.
 Powell Scholars have also earned Fulbright Scholarships to Finland and South Korea.

 The Powell Scholars Program just gets better every year.
 We look forward to the outstanding accomplishments of our students and graduates in the future.
 If you have further questions about the program, feel to contact me at email@example.com.